Education on Personal Loans

 Reduces credit utilization

-Credit utilization ratio is the money you owe on your credit cards, divided by your total credit card limit.
-So, if you have a $1,000 balance on a credit card with a $2,000 credit limit, you have used half your available credit–that means your credit utilization is 50 percent.
+Credit utilization ratio, 30% of your credit score, is the money you owe on your credit cards, divided by your total credit card limit.
+For example, if you have a $1,000 balance on a credit card with a $2,000 credit limit, you have used half your available credit, meaning your credit utilization is 50 percent.
 This ratio is something that credit reporting agencies can use to determine how well you’re controlling your finances.
-The best way to reduce your credit utilization ratio?
-Pay off your debts and balances every month.
-You can use a personal loan to accomplish this by paying off your debts with the money you receive from the loan–and then by paying off the personal loan in a timely manner.

 Adds to your credit mix